twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_set_colors
 For addressable display consoles only.

 Sets a 24 bit RGB default color for the foreground and background.
 The prior default colors are changed (lost).
-For example, if you set the default colors when you created the window (see [stdio](../gettingstarted/stdio.md)), the defaults will no longer be active.
+For example, if you set the default colors when you created the console (see [Consoles class options](../api/api-typescript.md)), the defaults will no longer be active.
 Use `io_get_colors` to save existing colors for later restoration using `io_set_colors`.

 A call to `io_set_colors` doesn't actually cause any on screen changes.
 Instead, these new default colors are used in future draw and text calls.
 A foreground and background color is set for each cell in the console window.
 The cell's colors are set to these default foreground/background colors when a call to `io_setc`, `io_setreset`, etc is made.